-Port Aransas and Port Isabel High Schools have been collecting beach-profile data and coastal-process observations since 1999.
-Although neither Mustang Island nor South Padre Island have experienced the type of dramatic shoreline change due to major storms that Galveston Island has experienced, information gained from the students' work has been beneficial to Bureau researchers' understanding of the dynamics of the Texas coast.
 Brazos Santiago Pass, the southern border of South Padre Island, is dredged biannually.
 The pass serves as the southern Gulf of Mexico access to the Gulf Intracoastal Waterway and the Port of Brownsville.
-Sediment dredged from the pass is placed on beaches of South Padre Island (beneficial use of dredged material- BUDM) and the three sites monitored by Port Isabel High School students are within these nourishment areas.
+Sediment dredged from the pass is placed on beaches of South Padre Island (beneficial use of dredged material-BUDM) and the three sites monitored by Port Isabel High School students are within these nourishment areas.

 The SPI02 (fig. 10) monitoring site has been used by students and scientists to monitor the growth of dunes (sand volume) and shoreline movement.
 When SPI02 was established in August 2000, there were no dunes between the retaining wall and waterline at this location.
-Since that time, student collected data has been quantifying the effects of the installation of sand fences, planting of vegetation, and numerous BUDM nourishment projects (fig. 19).
+Since that time, student collected data has been quantifying the effects of the installation of sand fences, planting of vegetation, and numerous BUDM nourishment projects (fig. 26).
 Port Isabel data have documented an overall trend to shoreline advancement and sediment-volume increase throughout the study period (Caudle and others, 2014).

-Figure 19.
-Changes at SPI02 on South Padre Island due to beach-nourishment projects and the installation of sand fences.
+Figure 26.
+Changes in sand volume and shoreline and vegetation line position at SPI02 on South Padre Island due to beach-nourishment projects and the installation of sand fences.

 The vegetation line had remained in a relatively stable position prior to 2012.
 Since that time, a push-up dune was created by beach-maintenance practices (beach scraping to remove seaweed).
-The sand and seaweed scraped from the beach was placed just seaward of the vegetation line, and vegetation has begun to grow on the piled material (fig. 19).
+The sand and seaweed scraped from the beach was placed just seaward of the vegetation line, and vegetation has begun to grow on the piled material (fig. 26).

 Starting in the 2007-2008 academic year, students at Port Isabel High School began gathering data at a chronically eroding location in front of the Tiki Condominiums near the north end of the city, SPI08 (fig. 10).
-This site has a narrow beach backed by a retaining wall (see Appendix B for profile plots) that periodically receives nourishment sand from road maintenance north of the City of South Padre Island and from dredging at Brazos Santiago Pass.
+This site has a narrow beach backed by a retaining wall (see Appendix C for profile plots) that periodically receives nourishment sand from road maintenance north of the City of South Padre Island and from dredging at Brazos Santiago Pass.
 The students from Port Isabel have been documenting the cycles between beach nourishment, dune creation by beach maintenance practices, and the long-term shoreline erosion trend.